Mystic Canyon Stable

 https://www.ridingwarehouse.com/lc/training/helmet_education/riding_helmet_safety_standards.html

-11. Where can I buy a helmet and boots locally?
+12. Where can I buy a helmet and boots locally?
 Why not buy online?

-PLEASE SEE LINKS FOR LOCAL STORE INFO
+PLEASE SEE LINKS PAGE FOR LOCAL STORE INFO

-14. What do you do in classes during rainy season?
+15. What do you do in classes during rainy season?

-We go as fast as conditions allow, likely walking with some trot, maybe even canter!
+We go as fast as conditions allow, likely walking with some trot, maybe even canter.

 We work on leg cues and rein management, lateral work/side passing/leg yielding over poles, turn on forehand, turn on haunches, GAMES, skill building/coordination like whip hand offs, circling and weaving cones, spearing a pool ring, backing through barrel patterns, dis/mounting techniques, and MORE!!!

-It's ok to be a fair weather rider, just take a break during rainy season!
-The weather and ground conditions change constantly and hourly, too hard to communicate the current riding situation for each class to every rider so they can decide to ride or not...
-Worry not, young riders will only grow bigger and stronger with time!
-And adults may benefit from a break from regular scheduling as well!
+The weather and ground conditions change constantly and hourly, it is too hard to communicate the current riding situation for each class to every rider so they can decide to ride or not.

-16. Are adults ok to ride with youth?
+17. Are adults ok to ride with youth?

 Yes!
 Please be not self-conscious of the age difference, we're all works of art in the process of learning life:) Developing skills take time!
 I hope our skilled youth inspire you to improve and remember to be a kid again at heart with awe and wonder, not make you feel hopeless and discouraged.

-17. Will I be the only man/boy?
+18. Will I be the only man/boy?

 You might be!
 That wouldn't stop a woman/girl if she were the only one, so please join us!:) We'll be nice, inclusive, and it's not weird for us.
 We need more cowboys and guys riding recreationally in our sport!